 Other Nevada computations in the OpenAccountants Tax Library.

-Rendered from the facts database.
+Rendered from the canonical facts model.
 General reference only — confirm with a qualified professional before acting.

 Pasting this into your AI section by section is slow and easy to get wrong.
-Add to your AI and it loads the whole Guide automatically — with dependency resolution, conservative defaults, and a handoff to a licensed accountant when you need one.
+Add to your AI and it loads the whole Guide automatically — with dependency resolution and conservative defaults, every figure cited to its source.